SynapseProject/synapse.docs/docs/plans/actions/index.md

 The list of child Actions.
 Sibling Action nodes are executed in parallel and carry independent status (node status).
 The highest status value of a sibling set is propagated upward as the Result.BranchStatus.

 ### RunAs
 The Action-level SecurityContext, overrides Plan-level declaration.
+Detailed information on RunAs can be found [here](/plans/runas/ "RunAs").

 ### Result
 Holds the post-execution result of the Action.
 Rolls-up child execution results to the highest StatusType.
 Includes runtime PId, Status, ExitData.